lukegenova20/Minesweeper-csc335-group-final-project/README.md

 1. Once you run the program, a screen will pop up and you will be taken to a starting menu.

 2. The starting menu has you select what difficulty you want to play the game in.
-   a.
-Beginner: GRID: 10x10 && Mines: 10
+   - Beginner: GRID: 10x10 && Mines: 10
-   b.
-Intermediate: GRID: 20x20 && Mines: 40
+   - Intermediate: GRID: 20x20 && Mines: 40
-   c.
-Expert: GRID: 30x30 && Mines: 100
+   - Expert: GRID: 30x30 && Mines: 100
-   d.
-Custom: Any grid size and mine count you want as long as it's within the restrictions.
+   - Custom: Any grid size and mine count you want as long as it's within the restrictions.

 4. Once you select a difficulty, you can start playing the game.